naseem1amjad/urdunigar-rray-version/README.md

 # UrduNigar-RRay-version

-## Source code of Urdu Nigar by Naseem Amjad
+## Source code of Urdu Nigar released by Naseem Amjad
 The application was developed in WinForms using Visual Studio 2015.
 The installer was created with Advanced Installer; however, NSIS is also a viable alternative for future use.